Svalbaz/Aurora/sessions/session-03.md

 ---

 ## Exploration & Discoveries
-- The Shrine of Kurtelmack
+- The Shrine of Kurtulmak

 ---